-A student who must be excused during regular school hours is required to present a dated note, signed by their parent or guardian with a phone number for verification, to the main office (unless such absence has already been entered by the parent or guardian in Mozaik).
+A student who must be excused during regular school hours is required to present a dated note, signed by their parent or guardian with a phone number for verification, to their homeroom teacher.
+If the student arrives after homeroom period, the note is to be given in at the office upon arrival.

-Under no circumstances may a student leave the building early without clearance from the main office.
-Clearance from the general office implies having the student contact their parent or guardian who then communicates with the main office and gives permission to the office staff for the student to be dismissed from school; the student must check out with the main office before leaving the school.
+Under no circumstances may a student leave the building early without clearance from the general office.
+Clearance from the general office implies having the student contact their parent or guardian who then communicates with the general office and gives permission to the office staff for the student to be dismissed from school; the student must check out with the office before leaving the school.
 In addition, students leaving class without permission will incur disciplinary action.